ende76/buster-reporter-html-lean/README.md

 Clone the repository in your local workspace and use npm to link it:
 <pre>
-git clone git://github.com/ende76/buster-reporter-html-lean.git
-cd buster-reporter-html-lean
-sudo npm link
+git clone git://github.com/ende76/buster-reporter-html-lean.git html-lean cd html-lean sudo npm link

 </pre>